gurkenlabs/input4j/index.md

 }
 ```

-Input4j is a modern, open-source Java library designed to simplify and unify input device management for desktop applications and games.
-With Input4j, developers can easily access and handle a wide range of input devices such as gamepads, joysticks, and controllers across multiple platforms.
-The library is built for high performance and reliability, making it ideal for both professional and hobbyist Java developers who want seamless input integration without the hassle of native dependencies.

-Input4j stands out due to its use of the latest Java technologies, including the Foreign Function & Memory API (FFM API), ensuring compatibility with current and future Java versions.
-Its intuitive API, cross-platform support, and focus on safety and speed make it the best choice for anyone looking to add robust input support to their Java projects.
-Whether you are developing a game, simulation, or any interactive application, Input4j provides the tools you need for responsive and flexible input handling.

 ## 🆚 Advantages over traditional Java input libraries
 Input4j leverages the new Foreign Function & Memory API (FFM API) instead of JNI, offering:
 - No native artifacts or dependencies